yrm2017/yrm2017.github.io/registration.md

 Registration and abstract submission is now **OPEN**

+Please note that the number of places is limited.
+We encourage participants to **submit early** in order to secure their spot.

+We will start reviewing abstracts and sending out acceptance emails on March 1st.
+The final allocation of posters & talks will be made after the registration deadline.

 ### [&#x2192; Register](https://goo.gl/forms/lz7ghbdlIqHOYg2v2)

 Deadline for registration and abstract submission is <span style="color:red">**April 10th 2017**</span>

 ## Payment

-Payment information will be available before March 1st.
+Payment information will be provided in your acceptance email (see above).

-Payment will have to be made **via bank transfer**.
+Note that payments will have to be made **via bank transfer**.
 If you need an official invoice from ICIQ, please provide your full address in the registration form.

 <!--
 Payments are to be made via **bank transfer** to